shwetaNayak19/EDA-Hotel-Bookings-Capstone-Project1/README.md

 of adults, children, and/or babies, and the number of available parking spaces, among other things.

-We are doing analysis in following ways,
+We are doing analysis in following ways:

  Data collections and loading,